Elnaz-Talebi/Hack-your-future-event/README.md

 # 🎨 HackYourFuture Event Landing Page

 A responsive, mobile-first event landing page built with HTML, CSS, and JavaScript, designed for **HackYourFuture** events.
-This project showcases semantic HTML structure, CSS Flexbox and Grid layouts, and a clean, scalable design architecture.
+This project showcases semantic HTML structure, CSS Flexbox layout, and a clean, scalable design architecture.

 ---